agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 ## Commands

 Three command line programs are available in this module and are location in the `cmd/` directory:
-1. Client - this command is used to interact to hosts via the rpc.
+1. Client - this command is used to interact with hosts via the rpc.
 2. Host - this command is used to start a libp2p host.
-3. Subnet - this command is used to multiple libp2p hosts in one process.
+3. Subnet - this command is used to start multiple libp2p hosts in one process.

 ### Client